Appearance & Reality > The Lord Jesus Christ > Strong and weak

 37 They were stoned, they were sawn in two, they were tempted, they were put to death with the sword; they went about in sheepskins, in goatskins, being destitute, afflicted, ill-treated

-These men appeared weak.
-They were tortured, mocked, scourged, imprisoned, stoned, sawn in two, destitute, ill-treated, afflicted, wandering in deserts.
+These men and women of God may appear weak.
+They were tortured, mocked, scourged, imprisoned, stoned, sawn in two, destitute, afflicted, ill-treated, wandering in deserts.

-They may seem rather pitiful, but it requires true strength to go through all these, because they were going through it all in faithfulness to the Lord.
+They seem pitiful, but it requires true strength to go through all these difficult situations in faithfulness to the Lord.
 And they were able to persevere in spite of all the hardships and pain inflicted upon them because God strengthened them.

 Outward circumstances may vary; we may have to go through various kinds of situations.
-But they are secondary.
+But these are secondary.
 The critical issue is the inward reality: Are we strong in the Lord?
-Are we strong in our inner man?
+Are we strong in our inner being?
 Are we faithful to Him?
 Are we able to persevere in the path of truth?

-The strong in the world tend to exploit the weak.
-They want to get their own way, their whims and fancies, their personal selfish desires.
-But the biblical teaching of the truly strong is in the opposite direction.
-Paul tells us that the truly strong not only do not take advantage of the weak but will also help and bear the weakness of those without strength (Romans 15:1).
+The strong in the world tend to exploit the weak to get what they want.
+But this is not the biblical teaching on the truly strong.
+Paul tells us that the truly strong not only do not take advantage of the weak, but will also help and bear the weaknesses of those without strength and not just please themselves.

-If we are truly strong, we will not try to get our own way, fulfil our selfish personal desires, and disregard the interests and welfare of others.
+If we are truly strong, we will not try to get our own way, fulfil our selfish desires, and disregard the interests and welfare of others.
 Those who are truly strong will be compassionate to those who are weaker.
-Their hearts will be motivated by love to edify others instead of just pleasing themselves.
+Instead of pleasing themselves, their hearts will be motivated by love to build others up.

-In the next message, we shall consider how we can be strong in the Lord for specific occasions, as well as generally in our lives.
+In the next message, we shall consider how we can be strong in the Lord for specific occasions as well as generally.

 Copyright